billdong9/niodb/README.md

 If `filepath` is not defined, it will directly return a Nio instance, no `await` is needed.
 But for consistency, we recommend you to always use `await` when initializing the database.

-### Setting and Getting data
+### Setting and Getting Data
 Set a key in the database to hold a value is very simple, just like assigning a value to a JavaScript object:

 ```javascript
 database.key = value;
 ```

-Then the change of the data will be reflected to the .json file automatically.
+The change of the data will be automatically stored atomically on your disk if `filepath` is given.

 And getting the value of a key is also that simple:

 ```javascript
 value = database.key;
 ```

+Just treating the Nio instances as ordinary JavaScript objects.

 Or, you may use wrapper methods `$set` and `$get` to do the same thing: